Enigmatic-Smile/docs/webhooks.md

 There are two ways you can manage your webhooks, i.e., view, create, update, delete, with the Fidel API.
 You can create them in the [Fidel Dashboard, under the "Webhooks" page](https://dashboard.fidel.uk/webhooks) or make HTTP requests using the [Webhooks API](https://reference.fidel.uk/reference/create-webhook-brand).

 As requirements for creation, Fidel API only accepts HTTPS URLs for webhook endpoints, thus your server must support HTTPS and have a valid certificate.
-Furthermore, Fidel API has two types of webhooks (brand and program-related), both of which work similarly, but have slightly different requirements to be registered.
-For customization, we also allow additional HTTP headers to be added to help integrating with your systems.

 Fidel API sends the data via HTTP POST in JSON format.
 It will send test events if your Dashboard is in test mode or if you are using test API keys when registering the webhook URLs.
 To receive live events, flip your switch on the Dashboard to go live, or create the webhooks using a live API key.

+Fidel API has two types of webhooks (brand and program-related), both of which work similarly, but have slightly different requirements to be registered.
+For customization, we also allow additional HTTP headers to be added to help integrating with your systems.

 ### Brand-related webhooks